SBBCS-UFRO/page/README.md

 ## Important
 - Profile photographs currently use `assets/img/profile-placeholder.svg` unless an official portrait is supplied.
 - Academic profile links are intentionally conservative; only clearly verified direct identifiers are used.
-- About/Research hero visuals are original generated assets created for this redesign, not Science Tokyo photographs.
+- About/Research hero visuals are original generated assets created for this redesign.